apache/sedona/docs/community/contributor.md

 The vote is ***successful/not successful***
 ```

-### Send a notice to IPMC
+### Send a notice to ASF Board

-The nominating PPMC member should send a message to the IPMC (private@incubator.apache.org) with a reference to the vote result in the following form:
+The nominating PMC member should send a message to the ASF Board (board@apache.org) with a reference to the vote result in the following form:

 ```
-To: private at incubator.apache.org
+To: board at apache.org
 CC: private at sedona.apache.org
-Subject: [NOTICE] New PMC NAME for Apache Sedona PPMC
+Subject: [NOTICE] New PMC NAME for Apache Sedona PMC
 Body:

-New PMC NAME has been voted as a new member of the Apache Sedona PPMC. the vote thread is at: *link to the vote result thread*
+New PMC NAME has been voted as a new member of the Apache Sedona PMC. the vote thread is at: *link to the vote result thread*
 ```

-**Note that there is a grace period of 72 hours from when the PPMC sends the NOTICE to the IPMC to when the PPMC should formally invite the proposed member.
-This is an important part of the overall process.
-Failure to do this can result in an embarassing situation for people involved.**

 ### Send the invitation